Mihindig/Mihindig/README.md

   <img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" />
 </a>

-I’m a passionate cybersecurity enthusiast with a focus on becoming a Security Operations Center (SOC) Analyst.
-I specialize in incident response, SIEM implementation, network traffic analysis, and security automation.
-I have completed the Google Cybersecurity Professional Certificate and continue to build hands-on projects to strengthen my skills.
-I’m always eager to learn and solve complex problems in cybersecurity.
+I am a dedicated cybersecurity enthusiast with a focus on becoming a Security Operations Center (SOC) Analyst.
+My expertise lies in incident response, SIEM implementation, network traffic analysis, and security automation.
+I have completed the Google Cybersecurity Professional Certificate and have developed hands-on projects that demonstrate my skills in real-world attack simulation and automated security workflows.

 ## Objective
 To secure a Tier 1 SOC Analyst role where I can apply my expertise in incident response, SIEM, and security automation to protect organizations from cyber threats.